r-scheele/policy-editor-documentation/docs/index.md

 With this extension, you can authenticate your users using your favourite identity provider and then use the user information to make authorization decisions using OPA.

-To show the power of this extension, we will use the following example, where we show the rego equivalent of the following JSON policy:
+To show the power of this extension, we will use the following example, where we use the rego equivalent of the following JSON policy, to authorize user access to some endpoints in an application.

-The policy decision in `policy/auth.rego` authorizes the user to access the endpoint if they're logged as the username in the path

 JSON request: